-This year's FAHSS Creative Venture Competition (CVC) will kick off on September 26, 2017 when registration opens.
-The competition is sponsored by the College of Fine Arts Humanities and Social Sciences and The DifferenceMaker Program.
+The FAHSS Creative Venture Competition (CVC) is sponsored by the College of Fine Arts Humanities and Social Sciences and The DifferenceMaker Program.
 To learn more, follow these links:

 The Creative Venture Competition seeks to support UMass Lowell students as they begin to explore and pursue entrepreneurial career opportunities, as well as leverage and highlight the entrepreneurial spirit and creative abilities of UMass Lowell students.
 The goal of the competition is to encourage creativity and to promote the process of thinking from concept to delivery required to plan and launch a potential program, product or service.